xquery-mode/oook-selector/README.md

   (normal-top-level-add-to-load-path '("."))
   (normal-top-level-add-subdirs-to-load-path))

-(require 'xdmp-setup)
+(require 'xdbc-setup)

 (setq cider-any-uruk-connections ;; list of two connections '(("xdbc://localhost:8021/" "admin" "admin")
     ("xdbc://localhost:8022/" "admin" "admin")))
 ```
-xdmp-setup does some initialization in addition to just loading the
+xdbc-setup does some initialization in addition to just loading the
-xdmp-selector.
+xdbc-selector.
 If you want to do this step yourself and just load the
-bare xdmp-selector replace the require line by:
+bare xdbc-selector replace the require line by:
 ```
-(require 'xdmp-selector)
+(require 'xdbc-selector)
 ```

 Get uruk and put it into your code directory, e.g. ~/src/